Top tips for cooking your Festive Turkey

 Roasting Your Turkey

 Set your oven to 190°c/Gas 5.
-To get the most accurate timings, weigh your turkey one it has been stuffed.
+To get the most accurate timings, weigh your turkey once it has been stuffed.
 The British Turkey Information Service advice is over 4kg calculate 20 minutes per kg plus an extra 90 minutes.
 If your turkey is under 4kg, 20 minutes per kg plus an extra 70 minutes.
 Always tests that your turkey is cooked through by checking the juices run clear, if you pierce the thigh where it meets the body.
-If not, put back in the oven for a further 20 minutes and check again.
+If it doesn't, put back in the oven for a further 20 minutes and check again.

 Carving Your Turkey

 It’s much easier to carve a turkey once it has been rested for at least 20 minutes.

 Remove the legs and wings by cutting through the skin which attached the legs/wings to the body.
 Force the knife between the end of the bone and twist away from the body.